Verrier Elwin: Career

+He first abandoned the clergy, to work with Mahatma Gandhi and the Indian National Congress, then converted to Hinduism in 1935 after staying in a Gandhian ashram, and split with the nationalists over what he felt was an overhasty process of transformation and assimilation for the tribals.
+Verrier Elwin is best known for his early work with the Baigas and Gonds of Orissa and Madhya Pradesh in central India, and he married a 13 year old member of one of the communities he studied.

 He came out with numerous works on various tribal groups in India, the best acclaimed being those on Maria and Baigas.

 After India attained independence in 1947, he was asked by Nehru to find solutions to the problems that emerged among the tribal peoples living in the far northeastern corner of India, the North East Frontier Agency (NEFA).
 He was also a Fellow of the Indian National Science Academy.
-Elwin entered into an agreement which prohibited the entry of Sadhus into Nagaland with Nehru.

-The historian Ramachandra Guha's biography Savaging the Civilized: Verrier Elwin, His Tribals, and India (1999) brought renewed attention in India to Elwin's life and career.
+In time he became an authority on Indian tribal lifestyle and culture, particularly on the Gondi people.
+He served as the deputy director of the Anthropological Survey of India upon its formation in 1945.
+Post-independence, he took up Indian citizenship.
+Prime Minister Jawaharlal Nehru appointed him as an adviser on tribal affairs for north-eastern India, and later he was Anthropological Adviser to the Government of NEFA (now Arunachal Pradesh.
+His philosophy towards the north-east was partially responsible in its disconnect from the modern world.

+The Government of India awarded him the third highest civilian honour of the Padma Bhushan in 1961.
+His autobiography, The Tribal World of Verrier Elwin won him the 1965 Sahitya Akademi Award in English Language, given by the Sahitya Akademi, India's National Academy of Letters.

 On Ghotul

 Verrier Elwin wrote – "The message of the ghotul – that youth must be served, that freedom and happiness are more to be treasured than any material gain, that friendliness and sympathy, hospitality and unity are of the first importance, and above all that human love – and its physical expression – is beautiful, clean and precious, is typically Indian."